netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

 </rpc>
 ~~~

 As in all XML documents, the order between the attributes in an XML tag has no significance.
 Clients and servers MUST be prepared to handle the attributes no matter in which order they appear.
-The tracestate value MAY contain double quotes in its payload.
-If so, they MUST be encoded according to XML rules, for example:
+The tracestate value MAY contain double quotes, commas (,), or equals (=) signs in its payload.
+If so, they MUST be encoded according to XML rules to avoid injection attacks, for example:

 ~~~ xml
 <rpc xmlns="urn:ietf:params:xml:ns:netconf:base:1.0" message-id="1"